-2.- That the results of the negotiations should be made public as soon as practicable, (i.e. as soon as the Secretariat can make the necessary administrative arrangements), but withholding the schedule of concessions granted by Australia.
+2.- That the results of the negotiations should be made public as soon as practicable, i.e. (as soon as the Secretariat can make the necessary administrative arrangements), but withholding the schedule of concessions granted by Australia.

 This solution whilst meeting the difficulties of Australia was not supported by other Members of the Working Party.
-On general political grounds it was considered undesirable, both internationally and internally in particular contracting parties, that part of the negotiations should be treated as secret for such a period as proposed.
-Such a course was also likely to provoke inquiries regarding the Australian schedule not only of the government of Australia but also of other governments which had participated in the discussions.
+On general grounds it was considered undesirable that part of the negotiations should be treated as secret.
+Such a course was also likely to provoke inquiries regarding the Australian schedule not only to the government of Australia but to other governments which had participated in the discussions.
 It was doubtful whether any effective secrecy could be maintained.
-Moreover, the concessions made by Australia would form part of the general balance of the concessions negotiated between the participating governments and the omission of the Austrulian schedule from the published results would, therefore, make it difficult for other governments to give a complete report of the negotiations to their Parliaments and peoples.
+Moreover, the concessions made by Australia would form part of the general balance of the concessions negotiated between the participating governments and the omission of the Australian schedule from the published results would, therefore, make it difficult for other governments to give a complete report of the negotiations to their Parliaments and peoples.

-3.- To incorporate the results of the negotiations in two separate excluding the results of negotiations between Australia and other countries, to be published as soon as practicable after the conclusion of the Annecy negotiations; the second to be signed and published at a later date containing the results of the negotiations between Australia and other countries.
+3.- To incorporate the results of the negotiations in two separate Protocols.
+The first embodying the results of the negotiations, excluding the results of negotiations between Australia and other countries, to be published as soon as practicable after the conclusion of the Annecy negotiations; the second to be published at a later date containing the results of the negotiations between Australia and other countries.
 The Australian negotiations would be regarded as incomplete negotiations to be finalized subsequently.
-This solution would also be satisfactory to Australia but was not supported by other Members of the Working Party for reasons similar to those applicable to alternative 2 above.
+This solution would also be satisfactory to Australia but was not supported by other Members of the Working Party.